crosnest/kyvepy/SECURITY.md

 ## Reporting a Vulnerability

-The `c4epy` team and community take all security bugs in `c4epy` seriously.
+The `kyvepy` team and community take all security bugs in `kyvepy` seriously.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.
 In case of the bug can be found in the `CosmPy` project, please report to `CosmPy` team first.

 Report security bugs by emailing `developer@cros-nest.com`.